camparchimedes/openai-ass-contrllr/README.md

-# openai-bender
+# openai-ass-contrllr

-Project to create chatbots with custom responses based on a jsonl file using OPENAI API and LANGCHAIN
+Project to mess around with Chat-/+GPTs with custom responses based on a jsonl file using OPENAI API and LANGCHAIN

 <img src="bender.png" alt="drawing" width="200"/>